Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/platform/oscloudplatform/_index.md

 ---
-title: Operating Systems & Cloud Enablement
+title: Operating Systems & Cloud Platform
-description: Operating Systems & Cloud Enablement defines the operating systems for containers and how the container are deployed to the cloud
+description: Operating Systems & Cloud Platform defines the operating systems for containers and how the container are deployed to the cloud
 tags: [architecture, infrastructure]
 linktitle: OS & Cloud Enablement
 weight: 104